Kamaʻehuakanaloa Seamount: Naming

 The name Kamaʻehuakanaloa is a Hawaiian language word for "glowing child of Kanaloa", the god of the ocean.
-This name was found in two Hawaiian mele from the 19th and early twentieth centuries based on research at the Bishop Museum and was assigned by the Hawaiian Board on Geographical Names in 2021 and adopted by the U.S. Geological Survey.
-From 1955 to 2021 seamount was called "Lōʻihi", the Hawaiian word for "long", describing its shape.
+This name was found in two Hawaiian mele from the 19th and early twentieth centuries based on research at the Bishop Museum and was assigned by the Hawaiʻi Board on Geographic Names in 2021 and adopted by the U.S. Geological Survey.
+From 1955 to 2021 the seamount was called "Lōʻihi", the Hawaiian word for "long", describing its shape.
 The change to Kamaʻehuakanaloa was made in an effort to be more culturally appropriate given native Hawaiian traditions for naming.

 Characteristics

 Geology

-Kamaʻehuakanaloa is a seamount, or underwater volcano, on the flank of Mauna Loa, the Earth's largest shield volcano.
-It is the newest volcano created by the Hawaiʻi hotspot in the extensive Hawaiian–Emperor seamount chain.
+Kamaʻehuakanaloa is a seamount, or underwater volcano, on the flank of Mauna Loa, the Earth's tallest shield volcano.
+It is the newest volcano produced by the Hawaiʻi hotspot in the extensive Hawaiian–Emperor seamount chain.
 The distance between the summit of the older Mauna Loa and the summit of Kamaʻehuakanaloa is about 80 km, which is, coincidentally, also the approximate diameter of the Hawaiʻi hotspot.
 Kamaʻehuakanaloa consists of a summit area with three pit craters, a 11 km long rift zone extending north from the summit, and a 19 km long rift zone extending south-southeast from the summit.

 The summit's pit craters are named West Pit, East Pit, and Pele's Pit.
 Pele's Pit is the youngest of this group and is located at the southern part of the summit.
 The walls of Pele's Pit stand 200 m high and were formed in July 1996 when its predecessor, Pele's Vent, a hydrothermal field near Kamaʻehuakanaloa summit, collapsed into a large depression.
 The thick crater walls of Pele's Pit – averaging 20 m in width, unusually thick for Hawaiian volcanic craters – suggest its craters have filled with lava multiple times in the past.

-Kamaʻehuakanaloa's north–south trending rift zones create a distinctive elongated shape, from which the volcano's earlier Hawaiian name "Lōʻihi," meaning "long", derives.
+Kamaʻehuakanaloa's north–south trending rift zones form a distinctive elongated shape, from which the volcano's earlier Hawaiian name "Lōʻihi," meaning "long", derives.
 The north rift zone consists of a longer western portion and a shorter eastern rift zone.
 Observations show that both the north and south rift zones lack sediment cover, indicating recent activity.
 A bulge in the western part of the north rift zone contains three 60–80 m cone-shaped prominences.